-Psoriasis is a chronic autoimmune condition that affects the skin, scalp, nails, and sometimes, the joints (called psoriatic arthritis).
+Psoriasis is a chronic autoimmune condition that affects the skin, scalp, nails, and sometimes, the joints (psoriatic arthritis).
 The condition causes skin cells to grow excessively, adding patches of silvery, itchy skin on top of healthy skin.
 These patches can sometimes crack and bleed.
-Symptoms come and go, triggered by a variety of factors including stress, alcohol use, and more.
+Symptoms come and go.
 Patch size and location can change with each outbreak, and vary from person to person.

 Psoriasis is caused by the immune system attacking itself.
 Common causes of flare-ups include:

 - drinking too much alcohol (over one drink per day for women, and two for men)